OglodkovVadim/Parser/README.md

 # Parser

 ## Description
 This is a parser for a betting site.
-I collect data from the site, then process it to calculate different dependencies
+I collect data from the site, then process it to calculate different dependencies.
 ___

 ## Stack: